DavidT3/DAXA/docs/source/index.rst

    Getting Support <support.rst>

 .. code-block::
-   :caption: If you make use of DAXA in academic work, please cite the following software paper and ASCL entry
+   :caption: If you make use of DAXA in academic work, please cite the following software paper
    :name: BibTeX Reference

    @ARTICLE{2024arXiv241011954T,